RX-M/web-public/course-pages/arangodb/arangodb.md

 <!-- ArangoDB-->

-The ArangoDB course is offered as a two day hands-on course where participants will learn a comprehensive introduction to the ArangoDB multi-model database.
+The ArangoDB course is offered as a two day hands-on course where participants will receive a comprehensive introduction to the ArangoDB multi-model database.
 As a multi-model database, some may find ArangoDB is initially surprising in the amount of flexibility offered.

 ### Delivery